vancouvercodingschool/code-102-guide/curriculum/class-02/lab/README.md

 ### Submission Instructions

-Paste in below the results of running the above commands.
+Copy and paste the results of running the above commands in the 'Reply' below .
 Help review your classmates' submissions to look for any potential errors.